NixOS/nix.dev/source/tutorials/module-system/module-system.md

 You defined several modules in multiple files, each with separate submodules making use of the module system's type checking.

 These modules exposed features of the external API in a declarative way.

+You can now conquer the world with Nix.